What are mutual funds?

 - Equity Funds: This type of mutual funds invests in equities (another name for stocks).
-Simply, a fund manager brings together cash from multiple investors, and uses the bulk amount to buy carefully selected stocks.
+Simply, a fund manager brings together cash from multiple investors and uses the bulk amount to buy carefully selected stocks.

 - Fixed Income Funds: Fixed income refers to instruments such as bonds.
 When a mutual fund invests in bonds or similar instruments, it’s a fixed-income fund.